Use guidance tooltips to give users a little extra help with a feature or a step they’re trying to complete.

 - To point out a new feature

-- To help with task completion
+- To help the user complete a task

 - Limit the number of guidance tooltips per screen.
 Too many of these links clutters the experience and makes the product seem harder than it is.
 For desktop screens, the maximum number of tips is 3.
 For mobile screens, the maximum number is 1.